An Unfinished Life

 chest-67592_1280image by Wikilmages Courtesy of Pixabay

 People for millennia have thought about that same question.
 The very rich and powerful have had their bodies interred with great magnificence.
 The pharaohs built pyramids for their final resting place, while leaders of other cultures have had great sepulchers made.
-The wealthy have spent a fortune in order to rest in beautiful coffins like the Byzantine one above.
+The wealthy have spent a fortune so they could rest in beautiful coffins like the Byzantine one above.
 On the other end of the socio-economic spectrum, the average person has had to content himself with a simple burial.
-If fortunate, they would buried in a plain wooden coffin.
+If fortunate, they would be buried in a plain wooden coffin.
 Many people were just wrapped in cloth and placed into a grave.
 Still others were burned on a funeral pyre.
 Either way, someone had to answer the question, “What are they going to do with the body?”

-It’s something to think about, but an even more important question is; “What is going to happen to my soul when I die?”
+It’s something to think about, but an even more important question is: “What is going to happen to my soul when I die?”
 Many of us have thought about it and sought out truth to help us deal with that question.

 I know atheists and agnostics who do not believe that we have a soul.
 Or if they do, they believe that it goes into the grave with the body.
-They don’t believe in an afterlife and live their lives entirely within the four-dimensional framework that they find themselves in.
+They don’t believe in an afterlife and live their lives entirely within the four-dimensional framework they find themselves in.
 They do not worry about the question of the soul because they don’t believe they will have to give an account to God for the way they lived.

 For me, I have already made that decision.
-I studied many religions and I chose to believe in the teachings of the One Person who actually went into the grave and came back three days later.
+I studied many religions, and I chose to believe in the teachings of the One Person who actually went into the grave and came back three days later.
 I believe He knows the questions we need to ask and He has the answers for them.
 He is not afraid of any questions we might ask Him while we are looking and seeking to find the Truth.

 So if you don’t know the answer to the most important question, i.e. “What is going to happen to my soul when I die?”
 I would encourage you to make a real attempt to get that question answered.
-It could be the most important question you will ever ask and the answer could have real eternal consequences.
+It could be the most important question you will ever ask, and the answer could have real eternal consequences.

 * In physics, the fourth dimension is time.